deanna-stover/coursesCNU/2020/idst270fall2020/twitter.md

 **An UNsubstantial comment or reply** I agree with your questions!
 Ten years is a long time!

-**A *substantial* comment or reply** Digital Humanities is roughly 25 years old and ten years does seem like a substantial amount of time, but I think defining DH will always be hard.
+**A *substantial* comment or reply** Ten years does seem like a substantial amount of time, but I think defining DH will always be hard.
 Technology is constantly evolving, so I'm not sure we can even really define DH in any lasting way.

 **A *substantial* comment or reply to THAT reply** I disagree.
 I think technology is advancing, of course, but the principles are the same.
 As long as people are doing humanities scholarship digitally, isn't that DH?
 I think the blurring really comes when we ask what is humanities work to begin with?